-- 3) The term of contract must be included in the proposal.
+- 4) The term of contract must be included in the proposal.
 Depending on the funding source depends on the renewal options.
 TDA contract renewals cannot exceed three years while other federal programs typically cannot exceed four years.
-Where a proposal includes both federal and TDA requirements, contracts will not exceed three years for renewals. - 4) All District proposals or contracts are based on firm fixed price or firm discount.
-Cost plus pricing is prohibited. - 5) If expending \$250,000 in the aggregate (of federal funds) within the grant period of the applicable grant, an independent estimate is required prior to letting the proposal. (explained elsewhere) - 6) Advertise the proposal in the Abilene Reporter News at a minimum of once per week for two weeks prior to proposal submission deadline. - 7) Proposals are sent to vendors based on vendor application form or from prior history with the district.
-Proposals are sent to vendors by mail or electronic format.
-In some instances, proposals are available on the district's web-site.
-Vendors that request the proposal(s) are also sent proposals as a means to broaden the vendor base for more responses by the deadline.
-The district promotes responses from "all" vendors such as but not limited to small and minority businesses, women owned businesses, historically underutilized businesses, enterprises, corporations, etc. - 8) Sealed proposals are received and date stamped at the purchasing department until the due date and time stated in the Request for Proposal.
-Late proposals are not accepted and returned to the sender unopened. - 9) Proposals are opened on the designated due date and time as stated in the Request for Proposal. - 10) All proposals are reviewed for signatures and to insure all documents are intact. - 11) The purchasing department will tabulate the proposals. - 12) A cost or price analysis is performed where applicable for every bidder based on their response if using federal funds. (explained elsewhere)
+Where a proposal includes both federal and TDA requirements, contracts will not exceed three years for renewals. - 5) All district proposals or contracts are based on firm fixed price or firm discount.
+Cost plus pricing is prohibited. - TDA does not recognize catalog or percentage discount contracts. - 6) If expending \$250,000 in the aggregate of federal funds or \$50,000 of TDA funds for any procurement category an independent estimate is required prior to letting the proposal. (explained elsewhere) - TDA only categorizes fund codes that are relevant to student nutrition expenditures. - 7) Advertise the proposal in the Abilene Reporter News at a minimum of once per week for two weeks prior to proposal submission deadline.
+The proposal is available on the district's website. - 8) Proposals or notifications are sent to vendors based on vendor application form or from prior history with the district.
+Proposals or notifications are sent to vendors by email or through the electronic bidding software.
+In most instances, proposals are available on the district's website.
+Vendors that request the proposal(s) are also sent proposals to broaden the vendor base for more responses by the deadline.
+The district promotes responses from "all" vendors such as but not limited to small and minority businesses, women owned businesses, historically underutilized businesses, enterprises, corporations, etc. - 9) Mailed or walk-in proposal responses are received and date/time stamped at the purchasing department until the deadline or the vendor's responses are released electronically from the electronic bidding system at the due date and time.
+Late proposals are not accepted. - 10) Proposals are opened or released whichever is the case on the designated due date and time as stated in the Request for Proposal.